emilyolafson/emilyolafson.github.io/blog.md

   <p> Then there is the mango wood.
 Honestly this feels like the scam of the (mid) century.
 They have a variety of side tables, desks, and coffee tables in this wood from mango trees.
 It’s solid wood (not a veneer), so big props to west elm there.
 Apparently they get it from crusty old mango trees that have been sucked dry by the ferocious mango economy in India. </p>
   <center><img class="center" src="/assets/mangowood.png" height=300></center>
   <div style="clear: both"></div>
   <p> I’m sure the mango wood is somewhat sustainable (as they advertise relentlessly) but.. it’s just so ugly??
-The wood grain is reminiscent of water-damaged pine or an old deck.
-There’s no continuity in color or pattern, and there’s a real presence of cool, bluish undertones that makes it look like a weathered pine deck.</p>
+The wood grain is reminiscent of water-damaged pine.
+There’s no continuity in color or pattern, and there’s a real presence of cool, bluish undertones that makes it look like a weathered deck.</p>
   <p> It just looks dirty!
 But the geniuses at west elm have found another word for that… these pieces aren’t ugly… they’re industrial: </p>
   <center><img class="center" src="/assets/industrial.png" height=300></center>
   <div style="clear: both"></div>